 Logic Programming – 3D Tic-Tac-Toe

-This logic programming example solves the problem of arranging X’s and 0’s on a three-dimensional Tic-Tac-Toe board so as to minimize the number of completed lines or diagonals.
-It demonstrates the use of mixed-integer programming to capture simple logical constraints.
+Try this logic programming example to learn how to solve the problem of arranging X’s and O’s on a three-dimensional Tic-Tac-Toe board so as to minimize the number of completed lines or diagonals.
+This example will show you how a binary programming model can be used to capture simple logical constraints.

 This modeling example is at the beginning level.
 We assume that you have some familiarity with Python and the Gurobi Python API, but you can hopefully pick up any missing concepts from the example.